temporalio/samples-ruby/client_mtls/README.md

 ## Overview

 mTLS (mutual Transport Layer Security) provides secure, encrypted communication where both client and server authenticate each other.
-This is required to connect to Temporal Cloud, or to a self-hosted Temporal deployment that is secured with TLS.
+This is one way to connect to Temporal Cloud, or to a self-hosted Temporal deployment that is secured with TLS.

 The sample includes: